 You can pay your penalty by BACS.

 Each appeal is treated on a case-by-case basis, and we already have policies in place to deal with appeals based upon unforeseen poor health.
-Appeals based upon COVID-19 will be considered under these policies.
+We’ll consider appeals based upon coronavirus under these policies.

-To help us process your appeals while we’re working remotely - send your appeal form to us by email.
+So we can process your appeals as quickly as possible - send your appeal form to us by email.

-For more information, see our guidance on late filing penalties and appeals.
+See our guidance on late filing penalties and appeals for more information.

 Access to our offices

 There are restrictions to public access to our offices and the delivery of paper documents.
-We’re also experiencing delays in processing paper forms due to the impact of COVID-19.
+It’s also taking longer than usual to process paper forms because of coronavirus.

-Use our online services to help us process your information as quickly as possible.
+Use our online services to update your information as quickly as possible.

 You can deliver any paper documents, in a sealed envelope, to the reception desk on the ground floor of The Linenhall (Monday to Friday, 10am to 4pm excluding holidays).
 We are still accepting deliveries from Royal Mail.